Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Introduction

+In \cite{Monstein} scalar potential wave together with a longitudinal electric field $\overrightarrow{E}$ in the direction of propagation has been detected by a ball antenna.
+Nevertheless, the authors of \cite{Monstein,Bray,Rebilas,Butterworth} have been doubted in this result both from the theoretical \cite{Bray, Rebilas} and experimental \cite{Butterworth} points of view.
+The authors of \cite{Butterworth} tried to repeat the experiment \cite{Monstein} without any success.
+In \cite{Rebilas} it is proved that the authors of \cite{Monstein} detected classical TEM waves emitted by currents flowing in the Earth and launched by the ball antenna used in the experiment.

+The goal of this paper is to contribute in the problem by means of standard classical electrodynamics, e.g., by the exact solutions of well defined physical and mathematical systems of the Maxwell equations.
+Below we presented the result that the longitudinal wave component of the electric field strength vector (together with longitudinal scalar wave) is the exact solution of the standard Maxwell equations with specific gradient-type case of electric current and charge densities.
+The given solution can be verified by anyone after individual substitution into standard Maxwell system with corresponding sources.
+We explain below why this solution was not noticed before.
+Our results known from the year 1997 are also applied.

+Note that in literature one can find some confusion in using the notions "longitudinal electric wave" and "longitudinal wave component of the electric field strength vector".
+It leads to the confusion in understanding.

+The question about longitudinal electromagnetic waves is the old problem of classical electrodynamics.
+There is a large probability that N. Tesla was the first in such investigations.
+Nevertheless, today it is difficult to distinguish the legends about N. Tesla from his real investigations, see, e.g., \cite{Nedic}.
+The first known theoretical model has been considered in \cite{1941}.
+Longitudinal electromagnetic waves between parallel plates were investigated.

-The hypothesis about the longitudinal electromagnetic waves, which presence in the mathematical formalism follows from the massless Dirac equation (on the basis of a link between the massless Dirac and slightly generalized Maxwell equations), was suggested in [3].
-The start in [3] was related to the results [4].
-Therefore, in our little known publication [5], we presented our preliminary point of view on this problem.
+The hypothesis about the longitudinal electromagnetic waves, which presence in the mathematical formalism follows from the massless Dirac equation (on the basis of a link between the massless Dirac and slightly generalized Maxwell equations), was suggested in \cite{Hvorost}.
+The start in \cite{Hvorost} was related to the results \cite{Simulik-1}.
+Following \cite{Hvorost,Simulik-1}, in \cite{Kr-Sim-1,Krivsky-Sim-2} we presented our preliminary point of view on this problem.
+The general solution of such kind of the Maxwell equations has been found.
+The conclusion that the longitudinal electric waves can exist within the framework of standard Maxwell electrodynamics in the case, when the electric currents and charges have specific gradient-like form, has been suggested.
+Such longitudinal electric wave appears \cite{Kr-Sim-1,Krivsky-Sim-2} in the pair with scalar wave.

 However, the problem on the longitudinal electromagnetic waves can be considered independently (without any relation to the massless Dirac equation and the Maxwell equations in the Dirac-like form).
+Indeed, in \cite{Kr-Sim-1,Krivsky-Sim-2} we have solved the Maxwell equations directly by the Fourier method.
+This result of \cite{Kr-Sim-1,Krivsky-Sim-2} was considered briefly in \cite{Simulik-2} as well.
 Below the longitudinal wave component of the electric field strength vector $\overrightarrow{E}$ is found as the exact solution of the standard Maxwell equations with specific partial case of electric current and charge densities.
+The found solution contains also the longitudinal scalar wave.
+The necessary physical interpretation and suggestions for observation are given.